Select a Store

 The biggest question however, is “Should I wear a suit or tuxedo?”
 That answer isn’t always that clear.

-We're here to help distinguish the difference between these two styles and on deciding which is appropriate for your wedding.
+We’re here to help distinguish the difference between these two styles and to decide which is appropriate for your wedding.

 The main noticeable difference between suits and tuxedos is the lapel fabric.
 Traditional tuxedos feature either a full satin or satin trim lapel, while the lapel of a suit tends to match the jacket and pant fabric.
 Don’t forget about the pants!
 Tuxedo pants traditionally have a satin stripe down each leg.
 Why?
 So when you break it down at the reception your pants shine as bright as your dance skills.